message/iata/GH.md

-Published 29.12.2021
+Published 30.12.2021
-1. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+1. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP), Sinovac and Sputnik V.
 - This does not apply to passengers younger than 18 years.
 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must have a QR code obtained at <a href="http://www.globalhaven.org">www.globalhaven.org</a> or <a href="https://trustedtravel.panabios.org">https://trustedtravel.panabios.org</a>
 - This does not apply to: